 The Bushnell AR also has an integrated rail mount for quick and easy installation to any weaver style railing.
 The base provides a secure and durable locking system that keeps the scope zeroed and on target throughout its use.

-This scope utilizes a 32mm objective lens that has been amber coated for high contrast visual ability as well as excellent light transmission and quality sighting.
+It utilizes a 32mm objective lens that has been amber coated for high contrast visual ability as well as excellent light transmission and quality sighting.
 This contrast is extremely important in low light environments where colors and outlines begin to blend.

 This Bushnell model features a useful zoom dot option that allows the reticle to zoom in from 1MOA to 10MOA for long to close quarter shooting accuracy.